hzeller/txtempus/README.md

 #### DCF77
 The [DCF77] (Germany) signal is a 77.5kHz carrier, that is amplitude modulated with attenuations every second of the minute except the 59th to synchronize.
-The length of the attentuation (100ms and 200ms) denotes bit values 0 and 1 respectively so in each minute, 59 bits can be transferred, containing date and time information.
+The length of the attenuation (100ms and 200ms) denotes bit values 0 and 1 respectively so in each minute, 59 bits can be transferred, containing date and time information.

 The Raspberry Pi has ways to create frequencies by integer division and fractional jitter around that, which allows us to generate a frequency of 77500.003Hz, which is close enough.
+Can be chosen with `-s DCF77` option.

 #### WWVB
 The [WWVB] (USA) is on a 60kHz carrier, and also transmits one bit per second with different attenuation times (200ms zero, 500ms one; 800ms sync) and multiple synchronization bits.
+Use `-s WWVB` option for this one.

+#### MSF
+The [MSF] (United Kingdom) has yet another encoding, transferring two bits per second.
+Carrier is 60kHz.
+Option is `-s MSF`.

 #### JJY
 The [JJY] (Japan) is similar to WWVB, with same timings of carrier switches, but reversed power levels.
 Some bits are different.
-Two senders exist in Japan with 40kHz and 60kHz carrier; their simulations can be choosen with `YYT40` and `YYT60` in this program.
+Two senders exist in Japan with 40kHz and 60kHz carrier; their simulations can be chosen with command line options `-s YYT40` and `-s YYT60`.
-_(Not tested with an actual radio clock yet.
-Please report if it works for you!)_

-#### MSF
-The [MSF] (United Kingdom) has yet another encoding, transferring two bits per second.
-Carrier is 60kHz.
 _(Not tested with an actual radio clock yet.
 Please report if it works for you!)_

 ### Minimal External Hardware